wildmountainfarms/solarthing/other/docs/quickstart_rover.md

   * These values didn't really seem correct

 Note that a lot of the more advanced features are untested.
-They exist in SolarThing because they were in the Rover's Modbus protocol document so I added it.
+They exist in SolarThing because they were in the Rover's Modbus protocol document, so I added it.